fzyzcjy/flutter_rust_bridge/README.md

 Or you can use your own code (if you find this Quickstart section too brief, have a look at the later Usage section).

-### Run code generator
+### (Optional) Run code generator

+Remark: I have generated the source code already (in quickstart), so this step is optional.
+Even if you do it, you should not see anything changed.

 Install it: `cargo install flutter_rust_bridge_codegen`.

 Run it: `flutter_rust_bridge_codegen frb_example/complex/rust/flutter_rust_bridge.yaml` (the argument is the path to the configuration file).

-In quickstart, since I have generated the source code, you should not see anything changed.

-### Run Flutter app
+### Run "Flutter+Rust" app

+Since my quickstart app is so baremetal, I do not integrate the Rust building process into Flutter building process (but definitely you can do that).

+#### If Android

+Run `cargo ndk -o ../android/app/src/main/jniLibs build`.

+Then run the Flutter app normally as is taught in official tutorial.
+For example, `flutter run`.

+#### If iOS

 [WIP]

+Then run the Flutter app normally as is taught in official tutorial.
+For example, `flutter run`.

+(Again, this is baremetal example so it is done manually.
+For your project, you can automate it.)

-### Want to see more types that this library can generate?
+### (Optional) See more types that this library can generate

 Have a look at the function arguments and return types in this file: [api.rs](https://github.com/fzyzcjy/flutter_rust_bridge/blob/master/frb_example/simple/rust/src/api.rs).
 With this library, we have a generated API that resides at [generated_api.dart](https://github.com/fzyzcjy/flutter_rust_bridge/blob/master/frb_example/simple/dart/lib/generated_api.dart) (of course, that is auto generated, and you can use it in other Dart code).